Dangape/NLP-study/README.md

 Finally, the Predictions.py file uses the model created to predict the sentiment of a critic fetched from rotten tomatoes.

 I hope this codes help anyone who is a begginer in machine learning and NLP.
 Furthermore, I am not a computer scientist, hence, do not expect high quality and good practices on my coding.

+Furthermore, how this code can be improved?

+1. Using another machine learning model

+2. Incorporate entity recognition and disambiguation

+3. Use a larger dataset